B.M.C. - Digital / Analogue Converter

 Power Supply

-In front of each functional circuit group is an extensive voltage stabilising.
-Just as stable as a voltage regulator but without feedback loop.
+In front of each functional circuit group is extensive voltage stabilization that is just as stable as a voltage regulator but without feedback loop.
 At these points “Balanced-Current” capacitors again enhance the performance as well as induction free Polysterene capacitors.

-The carefully selected solutions for lots of technical details for this DAC result in a music experience that lets you forget any digital origin.
-Opulent, rich in details and emotionally affecting.
+These carefully selected solutions for multiple of technical details make it possible for this DAC to produce a musical experience that lets you forget there is actually a digital origin.
+The music you hear is opulent, rich in details and emotionally affecting.